 An Advanced Approach to Clear Vision

-As the first to offer bladeless LASIK eye surgery in Florida, the Filutowski Cataract & LASIK Institute corrects your vision with a safer and more precise approach.
+As the first to offer bladeless LASIK eye surgery in Florida, the Filutowski Eye Institute, formerly the Filutowski Cataract & LASIK Institute, corrects your vision with a safer and more precise approach.
 After a quick, outpatient procedure, you’re ready to enjoy life without glasses or contact lenses.

 - 1. Find out if you’re a candidate.

-Using advanced laser technology, known as the Femtosecond laser, our eye surgeons prepare your cornea with unprecedented control and precision without the use of blades.
-Short pulses of light form microscopic bubbles to create a precise flap of corneal tissue.
+By using advanced laser technology, known as the femtosecond laser, our eye surgeons prepare your cornea.
+With unprecedented control and precision, the laser delivers short pulses of light which form microscopic bubbles to create a precise flap of corneal tissue.
 In less than a minute, you’re ready for the second step of LASIK.

-Your cornea is reshaped by advanced Excimer laser delivery patterns to correct the refractive error of the eye.
+The eye surgeons then use an advanced Excimer laser to deliver specific patterns to the cornea, correcting your refractive error.
 We correct nearsightedness, farsightedness, and astigmatism.
 Additionally, focusing one eye for near vision can reduce your need for reading glasses.